Mowah-Chibuike/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 8-square.js: a script that prints a square
 - 9-add.js: a script that prints the addition of 2 integers
 - 10-factorial.js: a script that computes and prints a factorial
+- 11-second_biggest.js: a script that searches the second biggest integer in the list of arguments.